khofstadter/CS220-AU-navigating-the-digital-world/README.md

 <br>

 ## log
+- 2021-11-12 further refinements and organisation of files
+- 2021-11-09 fine tuned w6 outline
 - 2021-11-04 thinking about how to move audio-visual tools to week 6 and perhaps not do the sensemaking class - but maybe that is very useful.
-- 2021-11-03 finalised week week 5's outlines e.g. syllabus, project managment and audio-visual tools.
+- 2021-11-03 finalised week week 5's outlines e.g. syllabus, project management and audio-visual tools.
 - 2021-10-29 started preparing week 5's outlines.
 This included the use of available software on lab PCs.
 - 2021-10-26 preparing website.md file and updating syllabus.
 Also added some info to other drafts.
-- 2021-10-23 while trying to make screencasts on how to use VSC on the Lab PCs, two issues were encountered: 1. the SpellRight extension does not work; 2. the GitHub Desktop app didn't want to sycronise with the GitHub account using a browser.
-Being logged in with the browser first seemed promosing, but it didn't actually work either.
+- 2021-10-23 while trying to make screencasts on how to use VSC on the Lab PCs, two issues were encountered: 1. the SpellRight extension does not work; 2. the GitHub Desktop app didn't want to synchronise with the GitHub account using a browser.
+Being logged in with the browser first seemed promising, but it didn't actually work either.
 - 2021-10-22 week 3 recap video sent to students.
 New (expiring) Facebook Group link sent via email to students (not compulsary).
 - 2021-10-19 week 3 syllabus simplified e.g. no VSC in class.
 Minor changes e.g. references in di-identity.md beautified.
 - 2021-10-16 GitHub sign up tested.